 Women are taught that they need to be size 2 with big breasts to be attractive.
 Men are told they need to make the big bucks or they’re not a man.
 LGBTQ people often hide in the closet for fear of their family rejecting them.
 Black men are taught early that they shouldn’t run even if they’re in a hurry or else people will get scared.
 Poor women are made to feel guilty about leaving their children at home alone to work multiple low-wage jobs.

 In addition to that, certain groups of people are disproportionately targeted for acts of violence and abuse.
 1 in 3 girls and 1 in 7 boys will be sexually molested as a child.
+Children with disabilities are 2.9 times more likely than children without disabilities to be sexually abused.
 1 in 4 women are abused by their partner.
 Intimate partner homicides accounted for 30% of the murders of women and 5% percent of the murders of men.
 Almost half of all hate crimes are due to race and those are primarily against Black people.
 1 in 3 gays and lesbian youth attempt suicide.
 55% of transgender youth report being physically attacked.

 Between what society tell us about what we’re worth and people violently informing us of our value, it makes total sense that we don’t actually think we’re good enough.